2nd Year

 • Elements of stylistics

-• Relationship between dramaturgical writing and performance situation
+• Relationship between dramaturgical writing and the performative situation

 • Comparing languages: literary text - play - film